mehrceey04/Self-Learning-Clinic-Day-2/README.md

 If the reverse of the string is the same as the original string, as in the case of palindromes, return true instead.

 * A simple command line application that consumes a Public API using a HTTP client library.
 (No test is written for this)
+> *For the API task*
+> Clone or download this repo
+> You should have nodeJs installed on your PC
+> Run npm install
+> You need an API key from developer.nytimes.com, then
+> Create a .env file in the root folder and assign your API key to the variable API_KEY.